ONLINE INTERNATIONAL WORKSHOPS ON ZOOM

 WHAT PREVIOUS STUDENTS HAVE SAID ABOUT THE COURSE:

 ‘I learned more in a couple of hours with Darren than I did in a whole semester on my MA course in Creative Writing.
-Darren’s no-nonsense practical advice means ‘What’s the Big Idea?’ isn’t for people who dream of being a screenwriter, it’s for people who want to succeed.’ - Al Campbell, whose film script is now being considered by two producers.
+Darren’s no-nonsense practical advice means ‘What’s the Big Idea?’ isn’t for people who dream of being a screenwriter, it’s for people who want to succeed.’ - Al Campbell (Bell House London Workshops 2020), whose film script, adapted from his book) is now being considered by two producers.

 'I came up with a ''big idea'' during the course and intend to turn it into a full-script this year.
-Darren's lessons were practical, and he offered these in a collaborative, thoughtful way.' - Amina Khan (BFI, 2018).
+Darren's lessons were practical, and he offered these in a collaborative, thoughtful way.' - Amina Khan (BFI Workshops, 2018).